Meet our Board of Directors

 Tracy Wood, Vice President

 Tracy Wood is a community project organizer, fundraiser, and writer with operations, strategic planning, development, and leadership expertise.
 She remains committed to new ideas that will broaden awareness and assist organizations through current and future development phases.
+She currently serves as Vice President of the Board of Directors for Walnut Avenue Family & Women’s Center.
 She has raised money and organized for Career Closet, WomenCare, The Human Race, Habitat for Humanity (David McClure Day), Ventana Wilderness Alliance, Oasis for Girls, Santa Cruz Aids Ride, Avon Walk for Breast Cancer, and the Avon 3-Day Breast Cancer Walk.
-She currently serves on the Board of Directors for Walnut Avenue Family & Women’s Center.
 She previously served as Public Relations Lead for the Roger Wildey for Sheriff Campaign (2014), Chair of the Board of Directors for Career Closet (2013-2014), President of Women in Real Estate (2009-2010), the Board of Directors for the Society for Marketing Professional Services (2001 – 2006, 2008- 2010), Advisory Board of Directors Vice Chair for Oasis for Girls (2007-2009), and the Board of Directors for Commercial Real Estate Women (2003).
 Tracy earned a BS in Landscape Architecture from Cal Poly San Luis Obispo.

 Julie Murphy brings 20 years as an executive with expertise in all aspects of the HR function.
 Her successful career includes the position of CHRO for Oak Tech, Plantronics, Philips, Lumileds, and HR roles at Seagate.
 She deeply values and has personally experienced the power of people with a common goal and the impact of strong leadership.
 With clarity of purpose and hard work, the impossible becomes possible.
 During her eight years with Plantronics, she led extensive fund raising efforts in support of Second Harvest.
 She harnessed robust engagement for Stanford Blood Bank from the CEO to the shipping dock while at Lumileds, and established Women's Groups to increase the learning for advancing women in technology.
 On a personal level, the outpouring of loving support for her nephew, Jacob Kirkendall, following his near electrocution from a down power line in Rio Del Mar in June 2009, left her in with deep respect for the Santa Cruz community.
 Julie earned BA in Psychology from SJSU and completed the Executive HR program at Michigan University.